Nov 14, 2024

 DANZITEN™ (nilotinib) tablets, THE FIRST AND ONLY NILOTINIB WITH NO MEALTIME RESTRICTIONS

-FOR IMMEDIATE RELEASE – WOBURN, Mass.
-Nov 14, 2024 – Azurity Pharmaceuticals announced today that the U.S. Food and Drug Administration (FDA) has approved Danziten™, the first and only nilotinib with no mealtime restrictions indicated for adult patients with newly diagnosed Philadelphia chromosome positive chronic myeloid leukemia (Ph+ CML) in chronic phase and adult patients with chronic phase (CP) and acute phase (AP) resistant or intolerant to prior therapy that included imatinib.
+WOBURN, Mass.
+Nov 14, 2024 – Azurity Pharmaceuticals announced today that the U.S. Food and Drug Administration (FDA) has approved Danziten™, the first and only nilotinib with no mealtime restrictions indicated for adult patients with newly diagnosed Philadelphia chromosome positive chronic myeloid leukemia (Ph+ CML) in chronic phase and adult patients with chronic phase (CP) and accelerated phase (AP) Ph+ CML resistant to or intolerant to prior therapy that included imatinib.

 “Danziten offers a new nilotinib treatment option with the equivalent efficacy to Tasigna®, but without the fasting requirements of Tasigna,” said Richard Blackburn, CEO of Azurity Pharmaceuticals, Inc. “Unlike Tasigna, the boxed warning on the Danziten label has no requirement for patients to take their medication in a fasted state, liberating CML patients from mealtime restrictions.”